 Selling Whisky via an Online Broker

 Selling your whisky via a licenced whisky broker is a legal alternative to selling via an online auction.
-A broker helps you find a buyer for your item – in this case whisky – and charges you a commission on the sale price of the bottle.
+A broker helps you find a buyer for your item and charges you a commission on the sale price of the bottle.
 It is therefore in the broker’s interest to get you the best possible price.

 Selling whisky through an online broker gives you much more control over the sale of your whisky compared to an auction.
 If you don’t agree with the offer price you simply keep hold of your bottle and keep looking for a buyer.